kmicinski/micinski-website/index.md

 ### Undergraduate Research and Theses

-Note that I am particularly excited to collaborate with Haverford students.
-As you can likely tell from this page, my research is generally in computer security, but related areas (or problems that use techniques from these areas) might also appeal to me.
-If you are planning to do a thesis (or simply generally interested in research), please drop me a line so we can discuss!
+Note that I am particularly excited to collaborate with Syracuse students.
+As you can likely tell from this page, my research is generally in programming languages, but related areas (especially computer security) also appeal to me.
+If you would like to pursue undergraduate research, please drop me a line so we can discuss!

 You should also read my thoughts on [goals and expectations for undergraduate research](/undergrad-research-goals).